 Working to support the pandemic response

-If you hold temporary emergency registration you can work as a doctor to support the pandemic response.
+If you still hold temporary emergency registration you can work as a doctor to support the pandemic response until it closes.

 What can you do with temporary emergency registration?

 You should only use this registration to support the response to the pandemic.
 You can carry out activities including:

 - treating coronavirus (COVID-19) patients, including NHS patients treated in independent sector organisations

 - backfilling in routine NHS clinical, or commissioned, services for colleagues who have been moved to treat coronavirus patients

 - working flexibly in routine NHS clinical, or commissioned, services to clear backlogs created by the pandemic

 - working in other roles linked to the pandemic including track and trace, NHS111 services or the vaccination programme.

 If you want to work in areas that aren’t related to the pandemic, including private practice or formal training posts, you should apply to restore your routine registration and licence to practise.

 To find out about the types of roles that might be available to those holding temporary emergency registration or a licence, please contact the relevant organisation for the country you’re interested in working in: